 The best talk in terms of preparation and presentation is awarded the Hetherington Prize.
 This provides a prize of £100 and the winner's name is added to the list on the award board in the foyer to the library.
 The talks will be judged by the Director of Graduate Studies and by the senior members of academic staff that chair the sessions.
 They will be looking at the quality of the visual aids; the pace and diction; the structure of the talk; the ability to get points across to a mixed audience at peergroup level; self-confidence and the handling of questions; effectiveness of your presentational style; and timing.
-The Director of Graduate Studies will give generic written feedback to the speakers within a week of the talks and will provide individual written feedback when time permits during the Long Vacation.
+The Director of Graduate Studies will give collective written feedback to all speakers within a week of the talks and in any cases where significant improvement is needed will write individually to the students concerned .